General Certification Questions

 After July, you have 2.5 years to successful pass the written exam and complete and submit the relevant log book.
 For example, if you register in July 2019 you have until 31st December 2019 to submit your log book.
 You can and should start collecting evidence for your log book from the 1st July and NOT after you have passed the written exam.
 You may sit the exam in the 1st or 2nd year.
 If you sit the exam in the 2nd year and fail you will not have enough time to re-sit and will need to re-register again.
 It is therefore strongly recommended that all candidates sit the exam at the 1st available sitting after they have registered.

-Registration is now standardised and opens at the start of May after new year and will remain open for approximately 6 weeks.
+Registration is now standardised and opens in August and will remain open for approximately 6 weeks.

 There is only one fee for the entire certification process.
 This includes both the written examination and the log book.
 The fee is non-refundable and the cost is currently £225.
 If you fail one part of the written paper there is a £115 charge to re-sit the paper you failed last year.
 If you fail both sections of the exam you will have to pay the full amount again if you wish to resit.